Police

 Serving since 2007

 Sergeant Black joined the City in February 2020 and was promoted to Sergeant in January 2023.
 Sgt.
 Black oversees the Department’s firearms training and organizes training with relation to active shooter response in our communities.
-In addition, Officer Black supervises the Evidence Room and is a recipient of the Meritorious service award for life saving efforts.
+Sgt Black is currently assigned to the Kenton County Regional SWAT Team.
+In addition, Sgt.
+Black supervises the Evidence Room and is a recipient of the Meritorious service award for life saving efforts.

 Andrew Lucas – Police Detective